motform/colemak-se/README.md

 $ mv colemak-se.bundle /Library/Keyboard\ Layouts
 ```

-If you feel uncomfortable using the terminal, a `.dmg` disk image is provided for easy GUI based installation.
-Open the disk image and follow the instructions on screen.
+If you feel uncomfortable using the terminal, a [`.dmg`](https://github.com/motform/colemak-se/releases/download/1.0/colemak-se.dmg) disk image is provided for easy GUI based installation.
+Just mount the disk image and follow the instructions on screen.

 A system restart is required for the layout to show up in the 'Input Sources' panel, which is accessable though: `System Preferences/Keyboard/Input Sources`.
 To add a new layout, press the `+`.
 This takes you to a list of input sources, if your installation went well, Colemak-SE should show up as a layoutoption in the `Swedish` submenu add the layout, and start using Colemak-SE!

 ## Windows
-Download the entire folder and run setup.exe.
+Download the [compressed folder](https://github.com/motform/colemak-se/releases/download/1.0/windows-colemak-se.zip) and run setup.exe.

 # Learning Colemak
 For resources on how to learn Colemak, see the [official Colemak website](https://colemak.com/Learn#Tips_for_learning).